moorelanguage/Ultimate-Lenape/README.md

 [Student Projects](https://www1.swarthmore.edu/SocSci/Linguistics/LenapeLanguageResources/student.html) Public student projects from when the class was taught at swarthmore college in PA.

 [The HHS Beginner Lunaape Language Workshop and YouTube Lenape Language with Karen Mosko](https://youtu.be/j-bsgK5f1yM) I haven't watched this yet but this is linked in a quizlet above and appears to be a Munsee dialect one off workshop.

+[Big Horn Forum Lessons](https://bighornlenape.com/lenape-language-f15/) this forum has a series of lessons that teaches the Northern Unami dialect, specifically the Big Horn Lenape dialect.

 ## Apps
 [helleniechsin](https://apps.apple.com/us/app/helleniechsin/id432595183) old boy scouts app that is a dictionary for the Lenape language, uses 1888 as a source.
 Linked app on apple store but also is available for the kindle fire.
 From my use on the kindle fire it is really old and I am unable to see how many words were on here or how complete it is, according to twitter I'd hazard a guess that development was last done in 2013.
 If anyone was able to get this to work that would be awesome!
 As far as I'm aware this is the first public mobile app for the language.